Splitting Madsen-Tillmann spectra I. Twisted transfer maps: Thom spectra and the transfers

 \subsubsection{Becker-Schultz-Mann-Miller-Miller transfer}

-Suppose $G$ is a compact Lie group, $M$ a smooth compact manifold on which $G$ acts freely.
+Let $G$ be a compact Lie group and $M$ a smooth compact manifold with free $G$ action.
 Consider $\mathfrak{g}$, the Lie algebra of $G$, with an action of $G$ through the adjoint representation.
-Let $\mu_G=M\times_G\mathfrak{g}\to M/G$ be the adjoint bundle associated to the fibre bundle $M\to M/G$; if $M$ is contractible with a free $G$-action, i.e. $M=EG$, we write $\ad_G=\mu_G$.
+Let $\mu_G=M\times_G\mathfrak{g}\to M/G$ be the adjoint bundle associated to the fibre bundle $M\to M/G$. {Note that we may approximate/filter $EG$ by compact manifolds; we shall write $\ad_G=EG\times_G\mathfrak{g}$ for the vector bundle associated to the adjoint representation of $G$ over $BG$ noting that on compact manifold $M$ approximating $EG$ it restrict to $\mu_G$ over $M$}.
 By compactness of $M$, we may assume that $M$ has a Riemannian metric.
 Note that $G$ acts on the tangent bundle $TM$.
-By the existence of Riemannian metric on $M$, it appears that there is a decomposition \cite[(3.1)]{BeckerSchultz1}, \cite[Lemma 2.1]{Milequi}
+By the existence of Riemannian metric on $M$, it appears that there is a decomposition of bundles over $M$ \cite[(3.1)]{BeckerSchultz1}, \cite[Lemma 2.1]{Milequi} \hypertarget{tmgdec}{ }.
+Now, suppose $K<G$ is a closed subgroup and consider the fibre bundle $\pi:M/K\to M/G$.
+By the umkehr map construction, for some embedding $j:M/K\to\R^k\times M/G$, and a (virtual) vector bundle $\zeta\to M/G$, we have a transfer map